On the shape of an axisymmetric meniscus rising from a static liquid pool: Convergent Resummation

-Although any of the above forms shown in~(\ref{eq:EulerSumNew})-(\ref{eq:EulerSumBinomialText}) can be used to find the Euler transformation coefficients, we use the gamma function representation~(\ref{eq:EulerSumNew}) to take advantage of an optimized MATLAB implementation.
-As discussed further in section~\ref{sec:ConvergentResults}, the different implementations in~(\ref{eq:EulerSumNew})-(\ref{eq:EulerSumBinomialText}) carry with them associated computational round-off errors that limits their usage in practice.
+where $D$ is an undetermined constant that can only be found through consideration of finite $\Tilde{r}$ behavior.
+For $\theta$ near $\pi / 2$, note that the asymptotic result~(\ref{eq:prefactor}) is an excellent approximation for $\Bar{h}$ for all $\Tilde{r}$, and the boundary condition~(\ref{eq:TransformedSlopeBC}) may be applied to determine $D$ (see Appendix~\ref{sec:SmallSlope}).
+For smaller angles, the power series~(\ref{eq:ConvPowerSeries_ODETransformed}) may be improved by combining the modified Bessel function~(\ref{eq:prefactor}) with the Euler transformation~(\ref{eq:Def_EulerTrans}) as

-Note that, like the coefficients $a_n$ of~(\ref{eq:DivPowerSeries}), coefficients~$L_n$ in~(\ref{eq:L_n_Final}) also oscillate in sign, and, from the Domb-Sykes plot in figure~\ref{fig:DombSykes_L} for the $L_n$ coefficients, we demonstrate that the location of the singularity responsible for the divergence of~(\ref{eq:DivPowerSeries}) remains the same, and no new singularities are introduced in the solution by dividing the divergent series solution~(\ref{eq:DivPowerSeries}) by the modified Bessel function~(\ref{eq:prefactor}).
-This is consistent with the criterion for validity of the Euler transformation used to obtain~(\ref{eq:BesselEuler_Final}).
+In writing~(\ref{eq:BesselEuler_Initial}), we use the fact that the Bessel function prefactor does not introduce new singularities that impact convergence, since the actual function that is Euler-transformed and then subsequently expanded in a power series is $[\bar{h}(\Tilde{r})] [K_0(\sqrt{B}(\Tilde{r}+1))^{-1}]$.
+It is well known~\citep{Parnes} that the zeros of $K_0$ occur in the left-half plane, which means any value of $S$ that successfully Euler sums $\Bar{h}$ must also do so for the function $[\bar{h}(\Tilde{r})] [K_0(\sqrt{B}(\Tilde{r}+1))^{-1}]$.

-To utilize~(\ref{eq:CovSeriesSolu}), the value of radius of convergence, $\tilde{r}_s$, is needed, and in accordance with the Euler transformation does not need to be exact (see Appendix~\ref{sec:Euler}).
-Although the Domb-Sykes plot can be used to establish its value for given parameter values $\theta$ and $B$, an estimate for~$\tilde{r}_s$ suffices to utilize~(\ref{eq:CovSeriesSolu}) to simplify its implementation.
-To this end, we consider the asymptotic limits of small and large Bond numbers.
+To utilize~(\ref{eq:ConvPowerSeries_ODETransformed}), the estimate for the radius of convergence, $S$, is needed (recall that Appendix~\ref{sec:ClosestSing} indicates that S does not need to be exact).
+Note that the Domb-Sykes plot could be used to establish its value exactly for given parameter values $\theta$ and $B$.
+However, to simplify implementation, a systematic estimate may be obtained by considering the asymptotic limits of small and large Bond numbers.
 When the Bond number is small ($B\rightarrow0$), both sides of~(\ref{eq:RearrangedODE}) can be integrated once, and is thus reduced to a $1^\mathrm{st}$-order ordinary differential equation as

 which has a singularity at the location where the denominator is zero and the slope is infinite.
-The singularity lies on the $\tilde{r} \leq 0$ domain, whose precise location depends on $\theta$.
-The location of infinite slope imposes a radius of convergence on the physical domain from the closest root to the $\tilde{r} = 0$ location, and the radius imparted is given by
+The singularity lies on the negative $\tilde{r}$ axis, whose precise location depends on $\theta$.
+The location of infinite slope imposes a radius of convergence on the physical domain from the closest root to the $\tilde{r} = 0$ location, and the radius of convergence imparted is given by